SeedTactics/fms-insight/docs/client-efficiency.md

 ![Screenshot of station cycle chart](assets/insight-station-cycle.jpg)

-Select a part from the combo box in the top-right.
-Once selected, all load and machine cycles for the part will be displayed.
+The station cycle chart displays a point for each load and machine cycle.
+The cycles can be filtered by a specific part, a specific machine, a specific pallet or a combination.
 The x-axis is the days of the month and the y-axis is cycle time in minutes.
 The cycle time is the wall clock time between cycle start and cycle end of the machine or the wall clock time between a pallet arriving at the load station to the pallet leaving the load station.
 The legend at the bottom shows which colors correspond to which stations, and by clicking on stations in the legend you can enable or disable the viewing of specific stations.
-Finally, by clicking on a point you can obtain details about that specific cycle in a tooltip.
+By clicking on a point you can obtain details about that specific cycle in a tooltip and open the material card for the cycle.
+Finally, the chart can be zoomed by clicking and dragging or by manually setting the zoom range via the button in the bottom-right corner.

 The example screenshot above is an example of a part program which might need improvement.
 We see that most of the machine cycles are fine at around 40